intercellular/cell/README.md

 A couple of things to note from the code:

-1. There are no framework classes you inherit and extend from.
+1. There are no framework classes to inherit and extend from.
 2. There are no API method calls.
 3. There are no HTML body tags.
 4. All we have is a single JSON-like variable.
-5. The DOM just "self-constructed" without you running any function.
+5. The DOM just builds itself without you running any function.

 <br>